hteumeuleu/caniemail/_features/css-float.md

     }
 }
 notes_by_num: {
-    "1": "Not supported. `table` and `img` elements can use an `align` attribute to get a similar effect."
+    "1": "Not supported. `table` and `img` elements can use an `align` attribute to get a similar effect.", "2": "Logical property values `inline-start` and `inline-end` are not supported."
 }
 ---